divaprotocol/oracles/README.md

 * Mainnet: n/a
 * Arbitrum: n/a

-Alternatively, you can use DIVA's [`getPoolParameters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function to access pool information.
+Alternatively, reporters can use DIVA's [`getPoolParameters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function to access pool information.
 However, please note that the returned information is limited to the data stored within the DIVA smart contract and does not include event data.

-### DIVA subgraph
+## DIVA subgraph

-Below provides an example subgraph query including the most relevant fields for data providers.
+Below provides an example subgraph query including the most relevant pool information for data providers.
 The full list of available fields can be found in [here](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).

 ```js
 {